haskell-distributed/distributed-process/tutorials/1ch.md

 it will suffice to pass the default remote table, which defines the built-in types that Cloud Haskell needs at a minimum in order to run.

-We start with our imports:
+In `app/Main.hs`, we start with our imports:

 {% highlight haskell %}
 import Network.Transport.TCP (createTransport, defaultTCPParameters)